Troy Gentry of Montgomery Gentry duo killed in helicopter crash

 The band's tweet said Gentry's family thanked fans for "kind thoughts and prayers" and asked for privacy.

-The Courier-Post in New Jersey reported that aircraft went down at the Flying W Airport with two people on board.
+The Courier-Post in New Jersey reported that an aircraft went down at the Flying W Airport with two people on board.
+The Associated Press reported the pilot of the helicopter also died.

 A spokeswoman for the Federal Aviation Administration told the Courier-Post a Schweitzer 269 "crashed in a wooded area off the end of runway 1," and that the FAA and the National Transportation Safety Board would soon begin an investigation into the incident.